-Taking place on the first Saturday of December, head to the port of Andernos-les-Baines in Arcachon Bay to sample some of the best gastronomy and wine in the region.
+Taking place on the first Saturday of December, head down to the port of Andernos-les-Baines in Arcachon Bay to sample some of the best gastronomy and wine in the region.
 An hour outside of Bordeaux, enjoy the journey to the bay.
 With sights out over the Atlantic, enjoy the view as the winter sun bounces off the shimmering ocean before appreciating the fresh oysters that have been plucked from the water moments before.

 Journées Loupiac et Foie Gras, Saturday 25th November – Sunday 26th November

-There is no better time to learn about Bordeaux wine than by taking part in Journées Loupiac et Foie Gras.
+There really is no better time to learn about Bordeaux wine than by taking part in Journées Loupiac et Foie Gras.
 Over the course of the weekend, over 30 chateaus will open their doors to the public to showcase the best in Loupiac wine.
-Partnered with Landes foie gras producers, tantalize your taste buds by sampling this magnificent pairing.
+Partnered with Landes foie gras producers, tantalise your taste buds by sampling this magnificent pairing.

 Bordeaux Tasting no. 5, Palais de la Bourse de Bordeaux – December 9-10th